samba-team/samba/source3/modules/README.nfs4acls.txt

 =====
 - Creator Owner & Group SID handling (same way as posix)
 - the 4 generic rights bits support (GENERIC_RIGHT_READ_ACCESS, WRITE, EXEC, ALL)
-- chown & no ACL, but we have ONWER@ and GROUP@
+- chown & no ACL, but we have OWNER@ and GROUP@
 - DIALUP, ANONYMOUS, ... builtin SIDs
 - audit & alarm support - in theory it's forwarded so it should work, but currently there's no platform which supports them to test
 - support for a real NFS4 client (we don't have an accepted API yet)